 3. Failure to maintain minimum registration (at least 9 semester hours of graduate credit per semester).

-4. Academic suspension for ethical or legal misconduct as specified in student code.
+4. Academic suspension for ethical or legal misconduct as specified in the student code.

 A. Financial Aid: